kylexlau/dotemacs/README.md

 some codes with Emacs again.
 Rewriting my Emacs configuration files is he first thing to do.

+Add a line like this on .emacs file:

+	(load "/path/to/dotemacs.el")

 Configrations
 ============
 - Setting melpa packages repository